When Is the Best Time

 Location and Tips

 Besides the orca's, eagles, dolphins, porpoise, sea lions, and humpback whales frequent the area.
+What a fantastic spot where you can see all this on your own.

-The Orca is a toothed whale belonging to the oceanic dolphin family, of which it is the largest member.
+The orca is a toothed whale belonging to the oceanic dolphin family, of which it is the largest member.
 You can distinguish between four main types, the northern and southern residents, the transient (also called Bigg's), and the offshore whales.
 Although all belong to the same species, their social behaviour, diet, and look are different.

 - Northern Resident Orcas can be found from Alaska to the coast of BC (British Columbia).
 They are salmon specialists, and chinook salmon make up the majority of their diet year-round.
 These whales rely on echolocation to find their prey.
 They follow the annual salmon migration and are the only orca community that rubs on the British Columbia coast.